panoptic-labs/docs/docs/roadmap.md

 We wanted to highlight also that in February, we started work on our novel advanced graphing library running bare-metal on top of Javascript, which will give a unique, extremely fast, and simplified UX to Panoptic’s users.
 You can seamlessly drag the payoff curve to create whatever custom curve you see fit.

 ## Second Audit & Testnet Launch
-Now, we are starting the audit with OpenZeppelin, and after that, we will launch to “testnet.”
+Now we are starting the audit with OpenZeppelin, and after that, we will launch to “testnet.”
 We are ahead of schedule and will most likely launch on testnet in June, but time will tell.
 The time between testnet and mainnet will be essential as we collect key information and iterate on our product bringing it into prime shape for mainnet.

 The roadmap only shows the highlights.
 There are many things to build and design on our way to the mainnet launch this fall, but we are excited and on-track!